KBE-WS2022-Pokemon/Studropica/README.md

 in app.js i can put start screen into div with id and than i can set size always to 100% credits
+I am good to go. now thinking of what to do next. could start with the shopping page but could also refactor some code.

+for now I just go with the grey color I would say and can later still make changes in color i would say